6476158/lecturenotes/signal_and_systems/00_information_systems_fundamentals.md

     ![Not Found!](https://preview.ibb.co/fbNMuf/image.png)

-{The price of crude oil has risen from $70 to $80 per barrel}
-> [gives meaning to the data and so is said to be information to someone who tracks oil prices.]

 ### Knowledge
 a combination of information , experience and insight that may benefit the individual or the organisation.